alextrs/oestandards/README.md

   - [5.2](#define--buffer) **DEFINE BUFFER**: Define buffer for each DB buffer
     > Why?
 To avoid side-effects from buffer that may be used in internal procedures / functions
     > Why?
 To prevent locking issues which can happen when buffer is used in STATIC/SINGLETON methods or PERSISTENT procedures

+    > Note: Define buffer as close as possible to a place it's going to be use (internal procedure or method).
+Try to avoid using globally defined buffers

     ```openedge
     /* bad (if this find was called from static/singleton class - record will stay locked) */
     METHOD PUBLIC CHARACTER getMember():